adrenlinerush/portscan/README.md

 * There is no authentication on the api.
 * The application is running without encryption.
 * Makefile is very simple and rudimentary.
-* No CI/CD for deployment.
-* Devcontainer could use a little tweaking for specific project.